LearnMetabarcoding/LearnMetabarcoding/sphinx/source/building_otu_phylogeny.rst

 In this section, we will look at two ways to build a phylogeny with your OTUs.
 We would like to stress here that the focus is on exploring the possibilities and potentialities of phylogenetic metabarcoding, but a detailed exploration of phylogenetic methodologies and analysis is beyond the scope of these resources.
 The broad methodologies presented here cover a general outline of methods for building phylogenies, but the specific alignment and tree-building software employed has been chosen for speed and ease of use, rather than necessarily for optimal phylogenetic reconstruction.

-First, we will look at direct phylogenetic reconstruction based solely on your OTU sequences in the :ref:`Making a Barcode Tree <otu_tree>` subsection.
+First, we will look at direct phylogenetic reconstruction based solely on your OTU sequences in the :ref:`Making a barcode tree <otu_tree>` tutorial.

-Second, we will look at how you can add your OTUs to an existing phylogeny based on full mitochondrial genomes to greatly improve accuracy of your resulting tree in the :ref:`Phylogenetic Placement <phylogenetic_placement>` subsection.
+Second, we will look at how you can add your OTUs to an existing phylogeny based on full mitochondrial genomes to greatly improve accuracy of your resulting tree in the :ref:`Phylogenetic placement <phylogenetic_placement>` tutorial.

 The third section takes a small detour to work through a pipeline for building a mitochondrial genome tree from freely available data for cases where you don't necessarily have this data already to hand.
-See the :ref:`Building a Mitogenome Tree <trees>` subsection.
+See the :ref:`Building a mitogenome Tree <trees>` tutorial.

-Next Steps
+Next steps
 ==========

-We suggest you start with the :ref:`Making a Barcode Tree <otu_tree>` subsection and follow the subsections in order, although each is standalone and does not require the outputs from a previous step.
+We suggest you start with the :ref:`Making a barcode tree <otu_tree>` tutorials and follow the tutorials in order, although each is standalone and does not require the outputs from a previous step.

-If you have your own data, we suggest nonetheless following these subsections with the available example data first, as it is small enough to rapidly produce outputs and get you familiar with the steps.
-Then, you may wish to build your own mitogenome tree with reference data suitable for your project (following :ref:`Building a Mitogenome Reference Tree <trees>`) then place your OTUs on this tree (following :ref:`Phylogenetic Placement <phylogenetic_placement>`)
+If you have your own data, we suggest nonetheless following these tutorials with the available example data first, as it is small enough to rapidly produce outputs and get you familiar with the steps.
+Then, you may wish to build your own mitogenome tree with reference data suitable for your project (following :ref:`Building a mitogenome tree <trees>`) then place your OTUs on this tree (following :ref:`Phylogenetic placement <phylogenetic_placement>`).